oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-resource.md

 * `JAVA_OPTIONS` : Java options for starting WebLogic Server.
 * `USER_MEM_ARGS` : JVM memory arguments for starting WebLogic Server.
-* `NODEMGR_JAVA_OPTIONS` : Java options for starting Node Manager instance.
+* `NODEMGR_JAVA_OPTIONS` : Java options for starting a Node Manager instance.
-* `NODEMGR_MEM_ARGS` : JVM memory arguments for starting Node Manager instance.
+* `NODEMGR_MEM_ARGS` : JVM memory arguments for starting a Node Manager instance.

-Note: The `USER_MEM_ARGS` environment variable defaults to `-Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
+**Note**: The `USER_MEM_ARGS` environment variable defaults to `-Djava.security.egd=file:/dev/./urandom` in all WebLogic Server pods and the WebLogic introspection job.
 It can be explicitly set to another value in your domain resource YAML file using the `env` attribute under the `serverPod` configuration.

 The following behavior occurs depending on whether or not `NODEMGR_JAVA_OPTIONS` and `NODEMGR_MEM_ARGS` are defined:

 * If `NODEMGR_JAVA_OPTIONS` is not defined and `JAVA_OPTIONS` is defined, then the `JAVA_OPTIONS` value will be applied to the Node Manager instance.
 * If `NODEMGR_MEM_ARGS` is not defined, then default memory and Java security property values (`-Xms64m -Xmx100m -Djava.security.egd=file:/dev/./urandom`) will be applied to the Node Manager instance.
 It can be explicitly set to another value in your domain resource YAML file using the `env` attribute under the `serverPod` configuration.

-Note: Defining `-Djava.security.egd=file:/dev/./urandom` in the `NODEMGR_MEM_ARGS` environment variable helps to speed up the Node Manager startup on systems with low entropy.
+**Note**: Defining `-Djava.security.egd=file:/dev/./urandom` in the `NODEMGR_MEM_ARGS` environment variable helps to speed up the Node Manager startup on systems with low entropy.

 This example snippet illustrates how to add the above environment variables using the `env` attribute under the `serverPod` configuration in your domain resource YAML file.
 ```
-# Copyright 2017, 2019, Oracle Corporation and/or its affiliates.
+# Copyright (c) 2017, 2020, Oracle Corporation and/or its affiliates.
-# Licensed under the Universal Permissive License v 1.0 as shown at http://oss.oracle.com/licenses/upl.
+# Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
 #
-apiVersion: "weblogic.oracle/v6"
+apiVersion: "weblogic.oracle/v7"
 kind: Domain
 metadata:
   name: domain1